leftthomas/CapsuleLayer/README.md

 ```

 ## Note
-The dynamic and matrix routing algorithms isn't implemented now, the cpu version could be speed up and optimized.

 If you want to learn how to use CuPy to write CUDA Kernel Function and invoke it by PyTorch, please reference
 [CuPyLearn](https://github.com/leftthomas/CuPyLearn).